Our Hearthstone Dungeon Run guide contains boss details, tips, strategy advice and details of the best Treasure and Passive upgrades available.

 When Brandlemar gains two Mana he will make use of that Hero Power.
 That means if you can't cast the spell in question on the turn before, you should not keep it during the Mulligan stage.
 If you have The Coin you can use it to bait out the Counterspell, otherwise be ready to play a spell you care less about, before casting the vital one!

-Hero Power: Unknown - 1 Mana.
+Hero Power: Mystic Barrier - 1 Mana.
 Gain 3 Armor

 Hero Power: Freeze - 2 Mana.
 Freeze a minion